Vietnam.vn - Nền tảng quảng bá Việt Nam

 The complaint relates to an interview Mr Thaksin gave in 2015 in South Korea, and was released by Thailand’s military junta after it ousted a government led by Mr Thaksin’s sister.
 Mr Thaksin has repeatedly declared his allegiance to Thailand’s powerful monarchy.

-On February 6, spokesman for the Thai Attorney General's Office Prayut Petchkhun told reporters that the seven-year delay in resolving the complaint related to accusations that Mr. Thaksin committed "lese majeste" was due to his living abroad, according to Reuters.
+On February 6, the spokesman for the Thai Attorney General's Office, Prayut Petchkhun, told reporters that the seven-year delay in resolving the complaint related to the accusation that Mr. Thaksin committed the crime of "lese majeste" was because he lived abroad, according to Reuters.

-The spokesman did not say when the Attorney General's Office would make a decision on whether to prosecute.
-But he said Mr Thaksin had denied wrongdoing and presented authorities with "a letter asking for fairness".
+The spokesman did not say when the Attorney General's Office would make a decision on prosecution.
+But he said Mr Thaksin had denied wrongdoing and presented authorities with a "letter asking for fairness".
 The spokesman also did not provide details of the charges against Mr Thaksin.

 Cựu Thủ tướng Thaksin có nguy cơ bị truy tố tội xúc phạm hoàng gia Thái Lan- Ảnh 1.